google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 1. Select 'treecover2000'
 1. Define canopy cover percentage (e.g. greater than equal to 10%)
 1. Define minimum area using connectedPixelCount (e.g. greater than equal to 6)
-1. Estimate the tree cover that satify the above two
+1. Quantify the tree cover area that satify the above two
 1. Calculate the actual average minimum forest area used (e.g. 6 pixels = 0.51 ha in case of Bolivia)

 <img src="treecover.png" width="300">